olegp/override/README.md

 ## Usage

-To run your app via `override` replace the call to `node` with `node-override` passing in your Override environment as the first parameter.
+To run your app via `override` replace the call to `node` with `node-override` passing in your Override environment before the filename of your main module.
 So instead of `node index.js`, use `node-override -e mylog,simple index.js`.

 ## Environments